 Separation anxiety disorder can also manifest physical symptoms such as:

-Physical symptoms are more often seen in teens and adults.
+Physical symptoms are more often seen with separation anxiety in adults and teens.

 Separation anxiety disorder affects people of all ages, but is most commonly seen in children and teens under 18.
 A common sign to look for in children is a strong reluctance to go to school.
 Children who refuse to go to school may not want to go because they do not want to be separated from their attachment figure.